sammy007/monero-stratum/README.md

 #### Linux

-Installation on linux is similar to OS X installation and currently the only dfference is that you should copy *.so* libs from *hashing* and *cnutil* directories to */usr/local/lib* or similar dir in order to make CGO happy.
-I would recommend you to use Ubuntu 14.04 LTS.
+I would recommend you to use Ubuntu 16.04 LTS.

 In order to successfully link with bitmonero libs, recompile bitmonero with: